jeniyat/WNUT_2020_NER/Readme.md

 ## Evaluation

-The participants are required to produce prediction as [StandOff format](../../data/Readme.md##-The-standoff-format:) which will be compared with the gold data using the [evalution script](./code/eval/).
+The participants are required to produce predictions on the protocols as [StandOff format](../../data/Readme.md##-The-standoff-format:), which will be compared with the gold data using the [evalution script](./code/eval/).

 ## RELEVANT PAPERS